titumozammel/execution-excellence-system/README.md

 A good decision may fail in execution because:

-- ownership is unclear,
+- ownership is unclear;
-- dependencies are unresolved,
+- dependencies are unresolved;
-- capability is unavailable,
+- capability is unavailable;
-- resources are constrained,
+- resources are constrained;
-- communication fails,
+- communication fails;
-- priorities conflict,
+- priorities conflict;
 - enablement conditions are weak.

-Conversely, strong execution cannot compensate indefinitely for poor strategic or decision quality.
+Conversely, strong execution cannot compensate indefinitely for poor strategy or poor decision quality.

 ### Decision-to-Execution Learning Loop